 I attended the Wapato school system and it was a good experience for me - I have always loved school.
 I was in bi-lingual classes for 1st-2nd grade and surrounded by a variety of cultures there which I believe developed a love for language.
 From sports to clubs, I was active in anything I could get my hands on.
 With a graduating class of 125, we were bigger than Sunnyside Christian, but we were still a small community and I appreciated that.
 I attended EWU for a year and ultimately graduated from WSU.

-Why are you excited to teach Spanish and PE?
+Why are you excited about teaching Spanish?

 What do you like to do when you aren't teaching?

 When I am not teaching, I enjoy exercising, reading, crafting, gardening and hopping in our van to visit friends around the state.

 What's your favorite Bible verse and why?